-It is College policy to give priority for college accommodation to students taking courses of three years duration or longer, and to give priority to first-year students for accommodation on the central College site.
-The detailed Accommodation Allocation Policy is available for download.
+It is College policy to give priority for College accommodation to students taking courses of two years duration or longer.
+Those students on courses of two or more years are given priority for accommodation on the central College site in their first year of study.
+See, the Accommodation Allocation Policy (2023-24) and the additional guidelines.

-Most room licences run for the whole academic year to the end of June and can be ended early only under certain circumstances.
+Most room licences run for the whole academic year to the end of June, or your course-end date if earlier, and can be ended early only under certain circumstances.
 Students who may need to leave their accommodation early should refer to the early termination policy before consulting their Tutor.

 Departure from accommodation

 On departure, rooms should be left in a clean and tidy state.
 All personal possessions (including bedding and items from the kitchen and bathrooms) should be removed and disposed of correctly.
 Should items be left behind in accommodation, or the rooms left in a dirty state, the College reserves the right to levy a charge against the Caution Money paid by each student.
-A list of these charges is available on the Fees and Charges page.
+A list of these charges is available on the Fees and Charges page (under Caution Money heading).